maxloopinmok/weekly-report/12 - 2023 Monday October 23 to Sunday October 29.md

 - Tuesday 7 November 2023 2.30pm State Courts, ChinaTown

 # Tasks to do:
-- Learn more from the Udemy course "NLP – Natural Language Processing with Python"
+- Learn more from the Udemy course "Complete Tensorflow 2 and Keras Deep Learning Bootcamp"
 - Learn more from the Udemy course "PyTorch Ultimate 2023: From Basics to Cutting-Edge"
 - Learn more from the Udemy course "Python for Computer Vision with OpenCV and Deep Learning"
 - Review selected books for further readings